pivotal/docs-platform-automation/docs/downloading-and-testing.md

-The following describes the procedure for downloading, installing and testing the setup of Platform Automation.
+The following describes the procedure for downloading, installing, and confirming your install of Platform Automation.

 ### Prerequisites

 You'll need the following in order to setup Platform Automation.

-* Deployed Concourse
+* Deployed [Concourse][concourse]

-!!!
-Info
     Platform Automation for PCF is based on Concourse CI.
     We recommend that you have some familiarity with Concourse before getting started.
     If you are new to Concourse, [Concourse CI Tutorials](https://docs.pivotal.io/p-concourse/guides.html) would be a good place to start.

 * Persisted datastore that can be accessed by Concourse resource (e.g. s3, gcs, minio)
 * Pivnet access to [Platform Automation][pivnet-platform-automation]
+* Basic knowledge of [YAML][yaml]

+    The Concourse pipelines, tasks, and configuration files all use YAML.
+There are a number of tutorials online to teach the basics of this format.
+Additionally, extensions exist for all major text editors that provide yaml linting, validation, and editing support.

+_If you would like to get started with Platform Automation with a guided How To Guide, see [How To Guide: Upgrading an Existing OpsMan][how-to-upgrade-opsman].
+Otherwise, for a quick start, see the instructions below._

 ### Download